-Prerequisite: DFTG 2419
+Prerequisite: DFTG 2419 Pre/Corequisite: READ 301 or equivalent

 DRAM 1120 Theatre Arts Lab I

 Open to all students interested in theatre.
 Credit is earned for acting, technical work, or other participation.
 Limited to one semester credit hour each semester.
 Each course may be taken up to two times.